Feature Extraction for Novelty Detection in Network Traffic

-Given raw traffic inputs, we focus on the problem of identifying novel network \emph{flows}---sequences of packets from a fixed source to a fixed destination, a common, intuitive unit of identification in network traffic that, at a high-level, represents a single exchange of data between two network endpoints.
-From a practical perspective, the ability to identify a novel flow of course lends itself to detecting other types of novelty; for example, a device that generates novel traffic flows may itself be considered novel.
-There are many possible ways to represent raw traffic traces (i.e., packets) as inputs.
-The data itself can be aggregated on various time windows, elided, transformed into different bases, sampled, and so forth.
+We focus on identifying novel network flows, a common, intuitive unit of identification that, at a high-level, represents a single exchange of data between two network endpoints.
+The ability to identify a novel flow lends itself to detecting other types of novelty; for example, a device that generates novel traffic flows may itself be considered novel.